As your inventory and product categories grow, you might need a little extra help managing and organizing them.

 - If you have already created child products in the Inventory Control Grid that are using the -0001, -0002, etc. product code extensions, go to your main Products table and delete those child products, leaving only the parent product.

-- Go to Inventory > Products and select All Product Settings from the Settings dropdown.
+- Go to Inventory > Products > Settings > All Products Settings.

 - Deselect Enable Smart Match and click Save.